 Transfer of property with Will: A transfer of the property can also be made by way of execution of a will but the vesting of the property will take effect, after the death of the person executing the will.

 In case a registered will has been left by the person, the property will get transferred and devolve upon the beneficiary named in the will by the testator.
 The mutation can be done in the records.

-The beneficiary should have the death certificate, copy of property documents and copy of will in his favour, property tax payment receipts to get the mutation done.
+The beneficiary should have the death certificate, copy of property documents and copy of the will in his favour, and property tax payment receipts to get the mutation done.

 Example: A father made a will in favour of her daughter but did not get it registered.
-After the father death, the daughter went to the court to obtain probate of the will.
+After the father died, the daughter went to court to obtain probate of the will.

-Some family members challenged the validity of the will and claimed it to forged and fabricated and produced another will in their favour.
-Now, the court shall decide whose will is genuine on the basis of evidences which will take quite a long period of time.
+Some family members challenged the validity of the will and claimed it to forge and fabricated and produced another will in their favour.
+Now, the court shall decide whose will is genuine on the basis of evidence which will take quite a long period of time.